GTPB/ELB18F/NGS.md

 **NOTE:** Annotating a genome allow us to use other measures to infer the quality of our assembly.
 Namely, we usually prefer assemblies where we can annotate more genes (assemblies that are too fragmented, or with incorrect sequence, have less annotated genes).
 One particular test relates to genes that are present in all species, where we prefer assemblies where we can detect as many of these genes as possible.

 **NOTE**: Turn on the green light when you're finished.
-Don't hesitate to ask questions and to turn on the red light if you're having issues.
+Assess how well you achieve the learning outcome.
+For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.

+**QUESTION**: Did you broadly understand the process of genome assembly?

+**QUESTION**: Could you use spades to assemble contigs from short reads?

+**QUESTION**: Did you broadly understand different factors affecting the genome assembly process?

+**QUESTION**: Can you list different measures to asess the quality of a genome?

+**QUESTION**: Did you broadly understand the output of Quast to compare different assemblies?

+**QUESTION**: Did you broadly understand the process of genome annotation?

 ### <a id="LO5.3">Transcriptomics using RNA-Seq</a>

 Another very common application of NGS is to sample the transcriptome, much like gene expression microarrays.
 The main advantages of RNA Sequencing versus microarrays is a better signal-to-noise ratio and the ability to detect novel transcripts (something impossible with microarrays).
 Data processing is similar to genomic resequencing, although mRNA is usually spliced (in eukaryotes at least), and thus we need to use splice-aware aligners such as [Tophat](https://ccb.jhu.edu/software/tophat/index.shtml) and its successor [Hisat](http://ccb.jhu.edu/software/hisat2/index.shtml) to map short transcriptomic reads to a reference genome.
 These aligners are based on the burrows-wheeler aligners we discussed previously, but with extensions to deal with the possibility of spliced reads.
 Hisat was specifically designed to handle RNA-Seq data.

-**TASK** Get the files from [here](https://github.com/dsobral/ADER17S/tree/master/material/guilgur).
-This contains data extracted from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
-In this Drosophila melanogaster dataset, we have two conditions (WT and mut), with two replicates for each (note that nowadays, it is more common to use 3 or more replicates).
+For this practical session, we will use data extracted from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
+In this Drosophila melanogaster dataset, we have two conditions, one control wild type (WT) and a mutant in the fandango gene (mut), with two replicates for each.
 To make it quick to run, we have extracted data for a very limited set of genes.

+**NOTE**: Nowadays, it is more common to use 3 or more replicates for each condition.

-Next, obtain genomic fasta for Drosophila melanogaster from the Ensembl website: click on the Downloads tab on the top, then on Download data via FTP, finally search for Drosophila melanogaster and click on the fasta link for DNA data.
+**TASK** Get the sequencing files from [here](https://github.com/dsobral/ADER17S/tree/master/material/guilgur).
+Next, obtain genomic fasta for Drosophila melanogaster from the [Ensembl website](http://www.ensembl.org): click on the Downloads tab on the top, then on Download data via FTP, finally search for Drosophila melanogaster and click on the fasta link for DNA data.
 Get the toplevel, non-masked compressed fasta file.
 Decompress the file.

 **TASK**: Upload all the files into Galaxy.
 Align the reads against the Drosophila genome using Hisat2 in Galaxy (note: the fastq data is already of good quality).
 Use the inbuilt genome to avoid the indexing step.
 Optionally, you can also align using the genome you downloaded to see the difference in time it takes.
 Finally, download all the BAM files (don't forget to download all the companion index bai files also).